-Since Windows Vista, there is also a program called Resource Monitor for more detailed information about your system and running applications.
+Since Windows Vista, there is also a program called Resource Monitor for more detailed information about your system and active applications.

-You can open Task Manager by pressing Ctrl+Shift+Esc on your keyboard or by right-clicking (or tapping and holding on touch-screens) on an empty space of Taskbar and selecting Task Manager (Windows XP, Vista, 8 and 8.1) or Start Task Manager.
+You can open Task Manager by pressing Ctrl+Shift+Esc on your keyboard or by right-clicking (or tapping and holding on touch-screens) on an empty space of Taskbar and selecting Task Manager (Windows XP, Vista, 8/8.1 and 10) or Start Task Manager.

-In Windows 8 and 8.1, open Apps search/Search everywhere using keyboard shortcut Windows Key+Q, type "task" into Search box and click Task Manager.
-Alternatively, use keyboard shortcut Windows Key+X to open Quick Links menu (a list of system management tools) and click Task Manager.
+In Windows 8 and 8.1, open Apps search/Search everywhere using keyboard shortcut Windows Key+Q, type "task" into the Search box, and click Task Manager.
+Alternatively, use the keyboard shortcut Windows Key+X to open the Quick Links menu (a list of system management tools, also available in Windows 10) and click Task Manager.

 Please note that while Windows Explorer has been renamed to File Explorer since Windows 8, all explorer.exe processes are still called Windows Explorer in Task Manager.

 The Open file location command opens the app folder in File Explorer, so you can easily verify it is the correct program, not malware.
 You can also verify a program's legitimacy using the Properties command.

 The Search online command helps in case you have no idea whether the running app is a safe one or some malware.
 Clicking the command will open your default Internet browser and find results using its default search engine.
 If you see that the program is labeled as malware (for example, many links to removal guides), it is necessary to run a full anti-virus scan.

 Please note: in Internet Explorer, you might need to enable the Search in the Address Bar option in the Manage Add-ons window for this feature to work.

 Windows 8 and later changed the Processes tab of Task Manager completely - it displays current total usage of CPU, Memory, Disk, and Network resources and allows application grouping for a better overview.